Calexico, California: Geography

-According to the United States Census Bureau, at the 2010 census, the city had a total area of 8.6 sqmi, all land.
+According to the United States Census Bureau, at the 2020 census, the city had a total area of 8.6 sqmi, all land.

 Calexico is located 230 mi southeast of Los Angeles, 125 mi east of San Diego, 260 mi west of Phoenix, and adjacent to Mexicali, Baja California, Mexico.
 Calexico's location provides easy overnight trucking access to all those transportation hubs plus the ports of Long Beach, California, and Ensenada, Baja California, Mexico.
 Calexico is served by State Routes 98, 7 and 111, with direct connection to Interstate 8 (5 miles north) and State Route 86.
 There are eighteen regular and irregular common carriers for intrastate and interstate truck service to Calexico.

 Rail service is provided by Union Pacific Railroad, and connects with the main line to Portland, Oregon; Rock Island, Illinois; Tucumcari, New Mexico; St. Louis, Missouri; and New Orleans, Louisiana.

-Within city limits is Calexico International Airport, the U.S. Customs and Border Protection check-point for private passenger and air-cargo flights entering the U.S. from Mexico.
+Within city limits is Calexico International Airport, the U.S. Customs and Border Protection checkpoint for private passenger and air-cargo flights entering the U.S. from Mexico.
 Private charter services are also available there.
 General aviation facilities and scheduled passenger and air-cargo service to San Diego International Airport, Bob Hope Airport in Burbank, and other points are available at Imperial County Airport (Boley Field), located 17 mi north.

 Climate

 Calexico has a subtropical hot-desert climate (BWh), according to the Köppen climate classification system.
 In December 1932, the city experienced a rare snowfall.
 Rainfall usually occurs in the winter months of December, January and February.
 Although summer is extremely dry in Calexico, there are occasional thunderstorms.
 In 2008, during the months of July and August there were several heavy thunderstorms that let down large amounts of rain and hail.
 Summer rainfall in the city is infrequent.
-During winter time, Calexico is sometimes affected by winter rain showers.
+During wintertime, Calexico is sometimes affected by winter rain showers.
 The summer temperatures in Calexico are very hot, with most of those days having temperatures at or above 100 F. However, the hot desert climate seen in Calexico is actually not unusual for similar parallel cities such as, for example, Baghdad, Iraq.

-The area has a large amount of sunshine year round due to its stable descending air and high pressure.
+The area has a large amount of sunshine year-round due to its stable descending air and high pressure.